taoleechem/biology/README.md

 # biology
-This is established for Interdisciplinary Topics in Biology in spring, 2015
+This is established for Interdisciplinary Topics in Biology(click [wiki](https://github.com/taoleechem/biology/wiki) for detail) in spring, 2015